monica08rc/dig540/README.md

 Slack

-The course will be held on Slack, a relatively new but popular player in the online collaboration tool arena.
-We will be using, evaluating, and experimenting with this environment throughout the semester.
+The course will be held on Slack, a popular online collaboration tool.
 Slack conversations take place in topical channels where messages are streamed in chronological order.

 GitHub